Tanhaji: The Unsung Warrior Second Day Box Office Collections: A Terrific Day 2 For Ajay Devgn Film

 Ajay Devgn's Film Continues To Fly High

-With great critical acclaim and exceptional word of mouth, early trends suggest that the historical film scored big numbers on Day 2 too.
-(The box office figures are still awaited)
+With great critical acclaim and exceptional word of mouth, the historical film scored big numbers on Day 2 too.
+Achieving a big win at the box office on the opening Friday, Tanhaji: The Unsung Warrior had a great growth on the second day.
+The collection for the second day (Saturday) is Rs.
+10.57 crore with the sum total of Rs.
+35.67 crore.

 Ajay Devgn On Tanhaji vs Chhapaak Twitter Fight